loginid1/push-auth-demo-fe/README.md

 #### Step 0.
 If you are doing two computer setups make sure you run two copies of this demo project with the exact same env variables.

-It would be pReferable if you test this on one computer, using two different fido2 enabled browsers:
+It would be preferable if you test this on one computer, using two different fido2 enabled browsers:

 * On MacOS: latest chrome, latest canary chrome and latest brave browser.